Skip to main content

 Who may qualify: Older adults age 60 and older may ask about services.
 Some help may be limited by local provider rules, funding, and service priority.

-Reality check: These services may help a person stay independent, but they are not a promise of daily personal care.
-If a person needs hands-on help every day, ask about Wyoming Home Services, Medicaid, private care, or long-term care options.
+Reality check: These services may help a person stay independent, but they are not a promise of daily hands-on care.

 Wyoming Home Services

 What it helps with: Wyoming Home Services may help qualified people remain in the least restrictive setting for as long as possible.
-The Wyoming Department of Health WyHS page lists care coordination as an available service.
+The state WyHS page lists care coordination as an available service.

 Who may qualify: The program is for people who meet program rules and may be at risk of premature institutional care.
 Older adults and adults with disabilities may ask about screening.